Agile Cultures

 In the Modern Workplace

-Seen in this light, Watt and Boulton were expressing something ancient.
+Seen in this light, Watt and Boulton were expressing ancient patterns of agile organizations.
 Watt explored, experimented, and refined solutions through careful planning.
 He understood his role.
-Boulton understood his own and respected the distinction.
+Boulton understood his own quite different role, and respected the distinction.
 He brought manufacturing discipline, financial structure, and networks, but most importantly he contributed a broader vision.

-A shared vision helped smooth over points of friction, guide the progress, and scale up to real growth.
+A baseline level of trust, language, and belief helped them share a common vision of success.
+This helped smooth over points of friction, guide the progress, and scale up to real growth.

 Modern organizations often resemble Watt before Boulton.
 Skilled people, functioning systems, and genuine innovation are present.
 Curiosity exists.
 Planning occurs.
 Experience accumulates.
 What may be missing is alignment around a credible future.